 Pay Off Your Mortgage Early or Invest- What to do?

 Have you got some extra cash to use?
 Does it make sense to pay off your mortgage early and rid yourself of debt, or is investing your money a better choice?
 Quick Loans Express, your small loans lender, gives you the points you should consider before deciding how to direct your wealth.

-Case Study: Ms. Carol Smith – Her Present Financial Situation
+Case Study: Ms Carol Smith – Her Present Financial Situation

-Ms Smith has an outstanding mortgage of £119,000 on her four-bedroomed home, which is valued at £490,000.
-Her monthly mortgage payments are £900.
-She is on a fixed rate mortgage of 2.99%, and it is due to expire in November 2019.
+Ms Smith has an outstanding mortgage of £119,000 on her four-bedroom home, which is valued at £490,000.
+Her monthly payments on her mortgage add up to £900.
+She is on a fixed rate mortgage of 2.99% which is due to expire in November 2019.

 Other Debts, Income & Savings

-What should You Consider before Paying off a Mortgage?
+What Should You Consider Before Paying off a Mortgage?

 Early Retirement – Is it Advisable?